13th Regiment Armory

-The 13th Regiment Armory is a historic armory designed by architects Rudolph L. Daus and Fay Kellogg and built in 1892–1894.
-It is located at 357 Marcus Garvey Boulevard (also known as Sumner Avenue) between Putnam and Jefferson Avenues in Bedford-Stuyvesant, Brooklyn, New York City.
-Daus had previously designed the Lincoln Club on Putnam Avenue in 1889.
+The 13th Regiment Armory is a historic armory designed by architect Rudolph L. Daus and built in 1892–1894.
+It is located at 357 Marcus Garvey Boulevard (also known as Sumner Avenue) between Putnam and Jefferson Avenues in the Bedford-Stuyvesant neighborhood of Brooklyn in New York City.

-The armory building is currently used as the Pamoja House (also known as Sumner House Shelter Care Center for Men), a homeless shelter for men managed by Black Veterans for Social Justice, Inc. and supervised by New York City Department of Homeless Services.
+The armory building is currently used as the Pamoja House (also known as Sumner House Shelter Care Center for Men), a homeless shelter for men managed by Black Veterans for Social Justice, Inc. and supervised by the New York City Department of Homeless Services.
 The Pamoja House is named for the Swahili word for "together".

-The armory's design is expansive, yet austere.
+The armory's design is expansive yet austere.
 According to Francis Morrone, "Something, perhaps the busy-ness or a greater stridency in the machicolations, makes this armory seem more forbidding than the 23rd Regiment's which is actually rather jolly."

 History

 Previous locations

 The 13th Regiment was previously housed in Gothic Hall on Adams Street in the 1830s.
 In 1858, it moved to the Henry Street Armory. and finally to the Flatbush Armory in 1874–75.